 Bachelor of Arts, McGill University

-PhD in Cognitive Science, Massachusetts Institute of Technology
+PhD in Brain & Cognitive Sciences, Massachusetts Institute of Technology

 Professor Emerita, Yale University